 The challenge is: digitalization knows no boundaries.
 For German or European companies with international operations in particular, it is therefore of great relevance how digitalization is handled abroad.
 The EU, the U.S., and China have different approaches here; moreover, digital platforms from the U.S. and China are already increasing competitive pressure and the dynamics of markets.
 It is therefore all the more important to move forward at an increased pace in the digitalization of companies and in the development of data-based business models.
 Here, the B2B sector in particular offers great entrepreneurial potential, and this is where ABP Induction is particularly active, developing technical solutions to reduce emissions and consumption in energy-intensive steel mill and foundry processes, increase plant output and improve plant availability.
 Five years ago, ABP Induction began a massive diversification of its offering in this area and established a digital business unit.
 Today, ABP offers an extensive portfolio of digital solutions that are indispensable to metalworking companies if they are to fully exploit all potential in terms of decarbonization and energy efficiency.
 ABP Induction has developed a digitalization strategy for this, which is based on five pillars and takes into account all three aspects of sustainability: ecological, economic and social drivers.
 These five pillars reflect solution paths that companies must follow in order to remain competitive in the future and to be able to provide answers to the pressing questions that emerge from these megatrends.

 Digital intelligent processes: ABP Intelligence is a comprehensive portfolio of smart apps for condition monitoring and plant control.
-They are available on the ABP Gateway and in their entirety function as a smartphone for the foundry, for example with an app for digital information and maintenance assistance, for documentation, production data, service reports and much more.
+They are available on an Edge PC and in their entirety function as a smartphone for the foundry, for example with an app for digital information and maintenance assistance, for documentation, production data, service reports and much more.
 ABP Intelligence Apps can be installed completely locally and do not need access to the cloud: data is not uploaded to the cloud.

-Digital services: Location and time-independent support for repairs and maintenance anytime it is needed - this is what the augmented reality solution "ABP digital Expert on Demand" was developed for.
+Digital services: Location and time-independent support for repairs and maintenance anytime it is needed - this is what the augmented reality solution "ABP Expert on Demand" was developed for.
 ABP experts can deliver support worldwide at any time and guide technicians at the plants on site to perform the relevant steps for maintenance and servicing.
 This is based on the "follow-the-sun" principle: experts are available in most regions of the world to provide support at any time so that, in the event of an incident, plants are idle for as short a time as possible.
+For this purpose, companies can view relevant spare parts via the web store and, if required, select them directly for an order - the processing is carried out by the ABP service department.